atc1441/HINKeinkDisplayLibrary/README.md

 Driver for HINK E-Ink E-Paper Displays Arduino

-This library dont uses any Buffer, it will directly write to the E-Paper Display and dont uses much RAM.
+This library dont uses any Buffer, it will directly write to the E-Paper Display and dont uses much RAM, it is not as fast as with buffer.

 you also need the Adafruit GFX Library installed.